 A workplace injury is governed by the Texas Workers’ Compensation system and damages are not recoverable through a civil lawsuit.
 Under Texas law, employers that subscribe to Workers’ Compensation benefit from the “exclusive remedy doctrine”.
 This means that the subscribing employer provides an agreed level of benefits to an injured employee in exchange for a limit on liability.

 However, Texas employers can opt out of the Workers’ Compensation system.
 Companies that opt out of the system are commonly referred to as nonsubscribers.
 Nonsubscribers are not protected by the exclusive remedy doctrine and have exposure to liability when a worker is injured.
 If you have been injured at work and your employer was at fault in any way, you may be entitled to compensation.
-Contact our Fort Worth workplace injury attorneys today for a free evaluation of your case.
+Contact our Hurst workplace injury attorneys today for a free evaluation of your case.

 In the state of Texas, you have the right to hire an attorney to assist you with your workers’ compensation claim.
 If you do not have an attorney, you can receive some help with your claim from the Office of Injured Employee Counsel.
 Because you must fill out and submit (within certain time frames) a significant amount of paperwork, having an experienced workplace injury attorney could be very beneficial.
 In many cases, the outcome of your workplace injuries could depend on the strength of your legal counsel.

 While a workplace accident can occur virtually anywhere, the most common types of workplace injuries include:

 The workplace injury attorneys from Noteboom—The Law Firm, can help you build a strong case following your workplace accident.
 We will thoroughly investigate, helping ensure you receive the workers’ compensation you are entitled to receive.